exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Related Work

 \subsection{Explorable Explanations}

-Explorable learning environments were invented long before deep learning raised awareness in the broader public.
-The effectiveness of this approach was investigated in the line of work by Hundhausen et.~al.~\cite{hundhausen2007you,hundhausen2002meta}.
-Schweitzer and Brown then described design characteristics and evaluation of active learning settings in classrooms using visualization~\cite{schweitzer2007interactive}.
-These early approaches show how effective visualization can be in communicating algorithmic thinking.
-In our approach, which aims at conveying the concept of RNNs to learners, we follow the lead of these earlier interactive teaching approaches, where explorable explanations provide great benefits for learning.
-Nevertheless, we are also inspired by more recent concepts, which have been proposed under the term \textit{exploranation} in the area of science education~\cite{ynnerman2018exploranation}.
+Explorable learning environments were invented long before DL raised awareness in the broader public.
+Their effectiveness was investigated in the line of work by Hundhausen \ea{}~\cite{hundhausen2007you,hundhausen2002meta}.
+Schweitzer and Brown then described design characteristics and an evaluation of active learning settings in classrooms by using visualization~\cite{schweitzer2007interactive}.
+There also exists a line of work on the use of visualization for programming education~\cite{guo2013online,guo2015codechella,drosos2020wrex}.
+These approaches show how visualization can communicate algorithmic thinking effectively.
+We combine these ideas with more recent concepts, which have been proposed under the term \textit{exploranation} in the area of science education~\cite{ynnerman2018exploranation}, where explorable explanations provide benefits for learning.